What Is The Best Way To Lose Weight? A Guide To Easy Calorie Counting

 Calorie and Macro Tracking Apps

-There are several apps (many free to use) on the app marketplaces that do all of the heavy mathematical work for you in calculating and adding up your calories and macros.
+Several apps (many free to use) on the app marketplaces do all of the heavy mathematical work for you in calculating and adding up your calories and macros.
 This isn’t just a benefit if you struggle with and hate math; it also ensures mathematical accuracy when crunching the numbers.

 I use a free app called My Macros+ (HERE is a link to the iOS store, and HERE is the Android store).
 It’s fundamental with its design and very easy to get around.
 Fans of this blog can click my link HERE and get 30% off the pro-level version of the app for the first year (less than $14), which adds on several cool bells and whistles.
 Otherwise, the free version gets the job done for you.

 Another popular app is Lose It: same concept, same system.
-In the end, the best macro app is the macro app you use and stick to, so check both of those out and some others on the app stores.
-Whatever you download, create your free profile, and on to step 3.
+In the end, the best macro app is the one you use and stick to, so check both of those out and others on the app stores.
+Whatever you download, create your free profile, and move on to step 3.

 Weight Tracking Apps